AS: The interior Bishop house was all construction?

 AS: India has a huge film industry of its own.

-It was incredible.
+AS: It was incredible.
 Such an amazing crew.
 I art directed that film and Mark Friedberg production designed it.
 I stayed mostly in Jodhpur trying to get the train set finished while Mark ran ahead and sorted out all the location sets.

 AS: Was any of the train built on a stage?

-It was an actual Indian Railways train that one of the producers on the film, Lydia Dean Pilcher, convinced the Indian Railway to loan us.
+AS: It was an actual Indian Railways train that one of the producers on the film, Lydia Dean Pilcher, convinced the Indian Railway to loan us.
 We got this train and stripped it down to the bare steel.
 We built the entire thing inside of it and the movie was all shot on the real train while it was moving on the tracks.

 Because we were moving we had other cars that you don’t see.
 We had a dining car for the crew where people ate lunch and we had a car full of cast greenrooms, and we had a production car that had offices set up.
 It was such a fun set to work on.